jeland24/albonial-cs3b/README.md

-### Welcome to the culmination of our Applied Cryptography journey: Our Final Project.
+### Welcome to our Applied Cryptography Final Project.

 Developed by: